 - make best use of our charity resources to promote what we do and support people who need our services.

 We can personally identify you if leave a comment, submit a form or click an email link when you use the website.
 This includes information such as your name, IP address, email address, telephone number and any other information you provide to us.
 We do try to keep the information we collect to the minimum needed to allow us to respond to your feedback, messages, comments or queries.

-We offer email subscription to our newsletter, marketing and updates about our services.
+We offer email subscription to our newsletter, marketing, fundraising and updates about our services.

 We only ask for your first name and email address and you can unsubscribe at any time using the link at the bottom of the emails you receive.
 The information you provide to us will only be used for the above purposes and not sold or rented to any third party individuals, organisations or companies.

 We do use a third party email providers for this service.
 The company provide a secure service compliant with relevant data protection legislation.
 In addition to sending the emails, they provide analysis for us such as click rates, open rates, sharing and forwarding of emails received from us.
 This helps make sure we are providing information that is relevant to people subscribing and measure the effectiveness of our marketing and communications.